A Map Of Emerging Global Risks From The Past Two Weeks

-Ahead of the Presidential elections and ongoing protests in Russia, there is increasing speculation that United Russia will be dissolved or change significantly.
+As talks of a Chinese hardlanding continue to make the rounds, Maplecroft is out with its map of emerging global risks.
+This week draws attention to the economic risk in China, which needs to drive up domestic consumption to stem the economic slowdown.

-Now here’s a map and an article on the rising governance and business risk in Russia from Maplecroft.
+Here’s a map and an article on the increasing macroeconomic risks in China via Maplecroft:

 Event